Bato803/deeplearning.ai/Improving Deep Neural Network Hyperparameter tuning, Regularization and Optimization/notes.md

 2. If the elements in weight matrix is a bit larger than one, in a very deep network, the activation might explode.
 Conversely, if they are less than one, the activation might vanish.
 Same with the gradients in BP.

 3. Partial solution for vanishing/exploding gradient problem: Careful choice of initilization.
 Concretely, set the input feature for each layer to be mean zero and standard variance.

-        And then: np.randn.random(shape) * np.sqrt(2/n^(l-1)) for Relu activation.
+Intuition behind this: Hope all the weights matrix not too much bigger/smaller than 1.

+        For Relu: np.random.randn(shape) * np.sqrt(2/n^{l-1}) .
+(Setting the variance to be 2/n)

-        If you're using tanh, the last term becomes np.sqrt(1/n^(l-1)) (Xavier initilization)
+        For tanh: tanh, the last term becomes np.sqrt(1/n^{l-1}) (Xavier initilization)

+        Alternative: np.sqrt(2/(n^{l-1}+n^{l}))